Downton Abbey Movie Review

 Christmas came early this year for die-hard Downton Abbey fans like me.
-Happily, Focus Features film version of my favorite TV series is every bit as wonderful as we hoped.
+Fortunately, Focus Features film version of my favorite TV series is every bit as wonderful as we hoped.
+The Downton Abbey movie is a hit in my book!

 Picking up where we last saw the Crawley family and their (mostly) dedicated staff, Downton Abbey the film completes the story arc for some beloved characters.
 Chauffeur-turned-family-member Tom Branson (Allen Leach), was widowed when Sybil Crawley died giving birth to their daughter several seasons ago.
 It appears Tom may finally find romance with a lovely visitor (Tuppence Middleton).